Location: Town Line Junction, Dearborn, MI

 Today, Town Line is remotely controlled by the Amtrak Michigan Line dispatcher.

-The 1914 blueprints indicate that the "old and new" wyes between what is now Rotunda Drive and Town Line were in place at that time.
+1914.
+Blueprints indicate that the "old and new" wyes between what is now Rotunda Drive and Town Line were in place at this time.

 1917.
 This station was staffed around-the-clock by operator/switch tenders.
 [TRT]